mehulagg/gitlab_test/doc/administration/high_availability/redis_source.md

    requirepass redis-password-goes-here
    masterauth redis-password-goes-here

-   ## Define `slaveof` pointing to the Redis master instance with IP and port.
+   ## Define `slaveof` pointing to the Redis primary instance with IP and port.
    slaveof 10.0.0.1 6379
    ```

 1. Restart the Redis service for the changes to take effect.
-1. Go through the steps again for all the other slave nodes.
+1. Go through the steps again for all the other secondary nodes.

 ### Step 3.
 Configuring the Redis Sentinel instances